FinalsClub/FinalsClub/README.md

 It provides the ability for multiple people to simultaneously edit a single document.
 The documents in FC are the notes for a specific lecture.

+EPL is installed as a git submodule to the main FC source tree with the name "etherpad-lite".

 ## The Back Channel (BC)